Common Questions

 At this time, Footnotes does not accept direct insurance payments.
 There are several reasons for this.

-• I do not feel that it is helpful to the majority of my clients.
+We do not feel that it is helpful to the majority of our clients.
 We have freedom to do what works, instead of what is approved.

-• Many times, people in need of help may have some symptoms of a mental illness, but not all of them.
+Many times, people in need of help may have some symptoms of a mental illness, but not all of them.
 Being labeled (diagnosed) for the purpose of payment is wrong.
-As a counselor, I am faced with an ethical decision.
+As counselors, we are faced with an ethical decision.
 Do they fit into the cookie cutter mold of this diagnosis?
-More important to me: Is it helpful to my client to diagnose them?
+More important to us: Is it helpful to the client to diagnose them?

-• Especially in working with couples, I find that most often, it is not helpful to give one member of the couple the diagnosis for the simple purpose of treatment.
+Especially in working with couples, we find that most often, it is not helpful to give one member of the couple the diagnosis for the simple purpose of treatment.

-• That is not to say that some day I will not reconsider using third party payers, if there is enough need and push from clients.
+That is not to say that some day Footnotes will not reconsider using third party payers, if there is enough need and push from clients.

-• The receipt that I give you does have all of the information on it that would allow a client to file with their own insurance company.
+The receipt that we give you does have all of the information on it that would allow a client to file with their own insurance company.
 At this time it is likely that, at best, insurance would cover the cost to go against the co-pay.

-• I am licensed to diagnose mental illness and will do so when it is helpful to my clients; for some it is a normalizing experience.
+Licensed counselors are licensed to diagnose mental illness and will do so when it is helpful to clients; for some it is a normalizing experience.

 Footnotes: Family Counseling Services has developed a menu of services that allow for a variety of price options for clients.
-I hope that you contact me if there are further questions about this, as it is a different and innovative way of thinking about counseling.
+We hope that you contact us if there are further questions about this, as it is a different and innovative way of thinking about counseling.

 Is therapy confidential?